luuk58/audiostreamlogger/readme.txt

 Configuration

     The application is configured using the settings.json file.
 This file specifies the streams to be recorded, including their country, name, folder, and URL.
+Optional values are the codec, bitrate, container and sample frequency.
+When these are not set, the recorder defaults to 160k mp3s at 44.1kHz.
 Also the log retention can be adjusted.

     Example settings.json: